plichard/chess-rs/README.md

 # chess-rs

-Chess engine written in rust with an interface in SFML
+Chess engine written as an exercice in rust, with an interface in SFML

 ## Dependencies
 - Nightly rust (get it here: https://rustup.rs/)